-There are only three guarantees in life: death, taxes, and getting rained on when dayhiking or backpacking.
+There are only three guarantees in life: death, taxes, and at some point, getting rained on when dayhiking or backpacking.
 As we all know, wet clothing conducts heat away from your body, making you colder.
 Staying as dry as possible while on the trail or in camp is key to staying warm in the backcountry when the weather turns wet—especially in temperatures below around 60° F and in wind, which swiftly chills your body.
-Follow these tips for a much more comfortable and pleasant backcountry adventure—even when the weather doesn’t cooperate.
+This article will help you enjoy a much more comfortable and pleasant backcountry adventure—even when the weather doesn’t cooperate.

 1. Carry an Umbrella